mystic-games-team/Alien-GameEngine/README.md

 # ALIEN ENGINE

 Alien Engine is a Game Engine made by Víctor Segura Blanco and Oriol Capdevila Salinas, two studens from CITM University, Terrassa.
+The user can check the editor options activating them in the renderer window.

 ## Github Links